derethil/usu-optt-forms/docs/tools.md

 ## Language

-This project was built from the ground up in [TypeScript](https://www.typescriptlang.org/) rather than JavaScript.
-This makes some aspects of development more tedious, but as projects grow larger they become easier to deal with especially when it comes to state management.
-Most other packages used in this project have great Typescript support (with the exception of `jspdf`).
+TypeScript was chosen to build this project with over JavaScript since it solves SO many type issues.
+It's not too different than JavaScript, but it requires more thinking.

 ## Framework

-This project uses [React](https://reactjs.org/) which is a fantastic framework that is well suited to this type of application.
-These fairly complex data-heavy forms are extremely easy to manage with React's state management system.
+[React](https://reactjs.org/) is used as the major framework for this application.

 ### Datepicker

-Note that [React Datepicker](https://reactdatepicker.com/) provides the date selection component used on the Home page.
+[React Datepicker](https://reactdatepicker.com/) provides the date selection component.

 ## State Management

 [Redux Toolkit](https://redux-toolkit.js.org/) is used for almost all state management for this project.
-The main motivation behind this was to avoid passing many, many props throughout the application.
-In this sort of application it simplifies things a lot when compared to the normal React Hooks.

 ## Styling

-[Styled Components](https://styled-components.com/) make it very easy to style React applications in a more modular fashion and allow easier control over styles via JavaScript/TypeScript.
-Some regular `css` files are imported to `index.html` but those are mostly externally provided.
+[Styled Components](https://styled-components.com/) is used in most cases to style the application.
+Some regular `css` files are imported to `index.html` but these are mostly externally provided.
 For instance for `react-datepicker` to work properly they need to import one; Google Fonts and Font Awesome both require importing one as well to work offline.

 ### Icons

-[Font Awesome](https://fontawesome.com/) is a fantastic resource for icons and while not many are actually used in this project it comes in handy.
+[Font Awesome](https://fontawesome.com/) is used for the few icons this project uses.

 ## Routing

-[React Router](https://reactrouter.com/) is used for routing between "pages", making the project a single web page React application.
-Passing data around between multiple pages would be much more complex.
-In addition React Router has the [HashRouter](https://v5.reactrouter.com/web/api/HashRouter) which, while not being as advanced as the default `BrowserRouter`, makes it possible to use the forms as static files.
+[React Router](https://reactrouter.com/) is used for routing between "pages".
+We use React Router's [HashRouter](https://v5.reactrouter.com/web/api/HashRouter) which, while not being as advanced as the default `BrowserRouter`, makes it possible to use the forms as static files.
 This is needed for the offline version of the forms.

 ## PDF Generation